sockcymbal/QuestionImprover/README.md

 Input complex question -> auto-selects expert personas -> graph of thoughts reasoning -> output improved question -> Repeat as needed!

 #### Components:
-- Initial Problem: Complex issue with multiple trade-offs
+- **Initial Problem Assessment:** Tackles complex issues with multiple trade-offs, setting the stage for a thorough inquiry process.
-- Persona Library: A diverse range of expert personas for simulations
+- **Persona Library:** A rich array of well-defined expert personas, each bringing unique perspectives and expertise for simulations.
-- 🎶 Graph of Thoughts Reasoning Rhythm
+- **🎶 Graph-of-Thoughts Reasoning Rhythm:** A melodious, systematic approach to collaborative reasoning that includes:
-	- Multi-Persona Expert Selection: Automatic and dynamic, based on the nature of the question
+	- **Dynamic Multi-Persona Expert Selection:** Intelligently selects a combination of expert personas, custom-tailored to resonate with the unique characteristics of each question.
- 	- Self<>Peer Criticism
+ 	- **Self<>Peer Criticism:** Facilitates a critical analysis phase where personas evaluate and challenge their own and each other's insights.
- 	- Evaluation
+ 	- **Evaluation:** Involves a thoughtful assessment of the critiques and perspectives gathered, fostering a deeper understanding.
-  	- Expand, Explore, Branch, Network
+  	- **Expand, Explore, Branch, Network:** Encourages expansive thinking, branching into new territories of thought and uncovering novel connections and perspectives.
-  	- Convergence on Best Individual Answer
+  	- **Individual Insight Synthesis:** Each expert persona distills the collective intelligence into their most refined and comprehensive answer.
-  	- Convergence on Best Collective Answer
+	- **Collective Insight Fusion:** Merges the strongest elements from individual insights into a cohesive, powerful collective response.
-  	- Retrospective
+	- **Retrospective:** A reflective phase to assess the effectiveness of the process, drawing lessons and insights to refine future inquiries.
-- Output: A refined, more insightful and though-provoking question
+- **Enhanced Question Output:** Produces a profoundly refined, insightful, and stimulating question, elevating the original inquiry to new heights.

-- Optional: Loop through this multiple times as a chain of graph of thoughts, each time iteratively improving the question until diminishing returns
+**Iterative Refinement (Optional):** Offers the option to loop through the reasoning rhythm multiple times, enriching the question further with each iteration until reaching a point of diminishing returns.

 #### Error Correction includes: